Oral Minoxidil Hair Treatment

 Using Oral Minoxidil for Hair Loss

-Before considering whether a minoxidil treatment for hair loss is right for you, there are a few factors to consider.
+Before deciding whether a minoxidil treatment for hair loss is right for you, there are a few factors to consider.

 Oral Minoxidil Results

-Hair loss conditions like traction alopecia (hair loss from tightly pulled hairstyles) and male and female pattern hair loss are known to cause low self-esteem.
+Hair loss conditions like traction alopecia (hair loss from tightly-pulled hairstyles) and male and female pattern hair loss are known to cause low self-esteem.
+At Dr Bonaros’ hair transplant clinic, our goal is to effectively treat hair loss with safe and reliable methods.
 That’s why we work closely with patients to ensure the correct dosage is given when prescribing oral minoxidil to treat hair disorders.

 Patients who have been prescribed minoxidil tablets for hair loss can expect to see a significant increase in hair thickness, improved global hair density, and eventual new hair growth.